williamtseng323/PythonTechnicalTest/README.md

 The configuration for the monitoring program is stored in a `config.json` file.
 The configuration includes:

-- Directories to monitor
+- Directories to monitor : "monitor_directories"
-- Names of the files to monitor
+- Names of the files to monitor : "monitor_files"
-- Logging directory
+- Logging directory : "log_directory"
-- Monitoring parameters (check interval and check period)
+- Monitoring parameters (check interval and check period) : "params"
 - Other variables like pandas DataFrames, stored in orient="tight"

 Example `config.json`: